 Financial Aid Programs

-Loyola Marymount University participates in all federal and state financial aid programs and provides significant funding of our own to assist students who qualify for financial aid.
-We also offer a wide range of academic scholarships to recognize and reward the scholastic accomplishments of our most distinguished entering freshmen.
+Loyola Marymount University participates in all federal and state-based financial aid programs and provides significant funding of our own to assist students who qualify for financial aid.
+We also offer a wide range of academic scholarships to recognize and reward the scholastic accomplishments of our most distinguished entering first-year students.

-LMU will award you the maximum amount available from each funding source, within federal, state, and university regulations, without exceeding financial need.
+LMU will offer you the maximum amount available from each funding source, within federal, state, and university regulations, without exceeding financial need.

-• Federal funds are awarded based on the results from the federal formula and the availability of campus-based federal funds.
+• Federal funds are awarded based on the results from the federal formula by filing the FAFSA and the availability of campus-based federal funds.

 • State funds are awarded based on state-specified eligibility requirements such as GPA, family income, assets, and household size.

-• Any estimated funds you receive in your preliminary financial aid award must be confirmed based on federal and state eligibility requirements.
+• Any estimated funds you receive in your preliminary financial aid offer must be confirmed based on federal and state eligibility requirements.

 • LMU funded grants and scholarships are awarded according to policies established by the university.

-• The total amount of financial aid awarded from grants, scholarships, loans and work can never exceed LMU's Estimated Cost of Attendance.
+• The total amount of financial aid awarded from grants, scholarships, loans and work can not exceed LMU's Estimated Cost of Attendance.

 Types of Aid Programs